jenesis/jenesis/README.md

 #### Disclaimer
 This project is not sponsored or started by nor affiliated to Hazelcast, Inc in any possible way.
-It is a personal project started to prevent people from always reinventing the wheel as we currently do again at Hazelcast, because there is not yet a solution to be ready-to-use.
+It is a personal, spare-time project started to prevent people from always reinventing the wheel as we currently do again at Hazelcast, because there is not yet a solution to be ready-to-use.

 #### Goals
 Jenesis is meant to be a foundation for application or framework vendors to provide a solution for